Simon Business School

-Official notification that a decision has been made is delivered by email.
+Official notification that a decision has been made is delivered by phone and/or email.
 Decisions are made and communicated by the appropriate notification date corresponding to the round in which your application was submitted.
 It is important to keep both your email address and mailing address current.
 Any changes to either can be made from within your online application.

 All admissions decisions are final.
 However, we would welcome your application for next year.
 We encourage you to visit our online selection criteria and class profile so that you may compare your candidacy to those who have already enrolled at Simon.
 To improve your candidacy for next year, we recommend relevant work experience (including internships as well as part-time and full-time experience), a competitive academic profile, strong communication skills, and a demonstrated potential for leadership.